 The only cost to watch Selection Sunday on CBS with the antenna is your initial investment in purchasing an antenna.
 This is a big difference from a lot of other tools or services for cable cutters, because watching TV with a TV antenna is absolutely free.
 There’s no subscription or monthly costs you need to pay and there’s a wide variety of antennas you can choose from.

 If you can’t already tell, an antenna will get you a lot more than just the ability to watch Selection Sunday.
-It’s a great way to watch March Madness and this guide gives you details on some other tools and services you’ll need during the tournament.
+It’s a great way to watch March Madness.
 Plus, you can watch a large majority of the NFL season and some of the best shows on network and local television.

 If you want to completely perfect your setup, you might want to look into an over-the-air DVR.
 These devices, like a Tablo, not only bring traditional DVR features, but often let you live stream whatever your TV antenna is receiving.